alorum/seoslides/readme.txt

 = DEV =

 * New: Add spinning load indicators to the front-end nav while slides are loading in the background.
+* New: Cache the entire presentation's markup in a WordPress endpoint to make it cacheable on the server.

 = 1.4.1 =